 PHOTO: HAI YEN

 "Only in clean water areas like the Cu De River can there be mother vermicelli.
-The largest one I have ever seen was about a hand's length.
+The biggest one I've ever seen was about a hand's length.
 No one knows where the mother vermicelli or "sea rabbit" comes from, but after laying many clutches of eggs, the mother vermicelli will self-destruct and dissolve in the water.
 And from the clutches of eggs, the baby vermicelli, called Cu De River vermicelli, can be made into very delicious dishes," said Mr. Nguyen Cua (residing in Group 35, Hoa Hiep Bac Ward, Lien Chieu District).

 Rustic dishes become tourist specialties of Cu De River